 - Write down key medical information, including any other health problems and the names of any medications you or your child is taking.

-- Write down questions you want to be sure to ask your doctor.
+- Write down questions you want to ask your provider.

-Below are some basic questions to ask your doctor about scabies.
+Below are some basic questions to ask your provider about scabies.

-- How soon will symptoms improve with treatment?
+- How soon will my symptoms improve with treatment?

 - When will you see me or my child again to be sure the treatment is working?

-- Are there any home remedies or self-care steps that could help relieve symptoms?
+- Are there any home remedies or self-care steps that I can use to relieve symptoms?